sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

 [OPTION END]

-Congratulations, you have enhanced your MDK app with additional functionalities.
-You may now start exploring [other](mission.mobile-dev-kit-level-up) tutorials.
+Congratulations, you have successfully completed **Enhance Your First MDK App with Additional Functionalities** mission and you are now all set to [Level Up with the Mobile Development Kit](mission.mobile-dev-kit-level-up)mission.

 [DONE]